alecramsay/pg/docs/_pages/example.markdown

 <div id="ratings-table" class="ag-theme-alpine">
 </div>

-[At the end, there's a link to a detailed comparison of the district boundaries across these six maps.]
+<p style="color:DodgerBlue;">At the end, there's a link to a detailed comparison of the district boundaries across these six maps.</p>

 <p>You can see a detailed comparison of the district boundaries in these maps <a href="../states/{{ xx }}-districts/">here</a>.</p>